edev/sira/installation.md

     The first time you run `sira-install`, it will configure the control node and then the managed node.
 Subsequent invocations will be much simpler, since the control node will already be configured.

-In summary, to install Sira on a node:
+In summary, to install Sira on a node, run the following from the control node user:

 ```
-# On the managed node (instructions vary by distribution)
+# Add the Sira user to the managed node.
+Also, store the managed node's SSH fingerprint.
-sudo useradd ...
+ssh -t <managed-node-admin>@<managed-node> sudo useradd [options] <sira-user>

-# On the control node
+# Install Sira on the managed node.
+On first run, sets up the control node, too.
 sira-install <sira-user> <managed-node-admin>@<managed-node>
 ```